Implementation Hub for Educators and Families

 Let us help you make the most of your student’s Bookshare account by providing resources for implementing Bookshare.

-K through 12 educators:
+K through 12 educators and administrators:

 Bookshare and the UDL Framework: